4 Differences Between Retirement and Long-Term Care Homes in Ontario

 In this space, we’ve previously discussed the differences between retirement and long-term care homes in Ontario.
 Here’s a quick recap:

-“Cruise ship on land” - Residents live in their own suites, eat in a common dining area, can take advantage of programmed activities like social programs, exercise classes, or outings.
+Are based on a social model - Residents live in their own suites, eat in a common dining area, can take advantage of programmed activities like social programs, exercise classes, or outings.

-Private pay – Costs vary by home as well as by type of suite and service package – resident pays the entire cost.
+Private pay – Costs vary by home as well as by type of suite and service package.

 Long Term Care Home

-A more communal setting – Residents live in a shared or private room, may share a bathroom.
-Meals in a common dining area.
+Based on a medical model– Residents live in a shared or private room, may share a bathroom.
+Meals take place in a common dining area.
 Activity programs designed to accommodate residents with different physical and mental capabilities.

 24/7 supervised care – Around-the-clock monitoring and nursing.
 According to the Ontario Long-Term Care Association, two thirds of residents use wheelchairs, 9 out of 10 have some kind of cognitive impairment (mild to significant), and many require frequent support with daily activities.